-4.5 Retail/commercial proposals affected by this policy.
+4 .5 Retail/commercial proposals affected by this policy.

-This policy applies to the whole of Fairfield City and needs to be taken into consideration in the preparation and assessment of development and planning proposals for:
+This policy applies to the whole of Fairfield City and needs to be taken into consideration in the preparation and assessment of development applications and planning proposals for any of the following:

-- Large scale retail/commercial proposals, such as new supermarkets and/or shopping centres - 2.
-Development proposals for retail strips which are deemed to have significant inconsistencies or departures with the provisions of a local environmental plan or development control plan. - 3.
-Development which proposes to rely upon existing use right provisions under the Environmental Planning and Assessment Act 1979 to establish or expand retail/commercial development on a site. - 4.
-Planning proposals that provide for or relate to retail/commercial development regardless of the scale of the project - 5.
-All retail/commercial development (including bulky goods salesrooms or showrooms) with a floor space area greater than 200m located in any zone other than a traditional retail/commercial zone (B1 Neighbourhood Centre, B2 Local Centre, B3 Commercial Core or B4 Mixed Use).
+- 1. Large scale retail/commercial proposals, such as new supermarkets and/or shopping centres; - 2.
+Development proposals for retail strips which are deemed to have significant inconsistencies or departures with the provisions of a local environmental plan or development control plan; - 3.
+Development which proposes to rely upon existing use right provisions under the Environmental Planning and Assessment Act 1979 to establish or expand retail/commercial development on a site: - 4.
+Planning proposals that provide for or relate to retail/commercial development regardless of the scale of the project; or - 5.
+All retail/commercial development (including specialised retail premises/bulky goods salesrooms or showrooms) with a floor space area greater than 200m located in any zone other than a traditional retail/commercial zone (E1 Local Centre, E2 Commercial Centre or MU1 Mixed Use).

-In general, this policy does not apply to development applications for a change of use, refurbishment, or fit out of existing shops unless council considers that the policy should apply having regard to the specific circumstances, merits, scale and potential cumulative impacts of a development.
+In general, this policy does not apply to development applications for a change of use, refurbishment, or fit out of existing shops unless council considers that the policy should apply having regard to the specific circumstances, merits, scale and potential cumulative impacts of a proposal.